sheila-anne/sheila-anne/src/pages/index.md

 templateKey: index-page
 pageTitle: Sheila Anne | Transformational Life Coaching
 pageDescription: >
-  Transformational lifecoach Sheila Anne Murray welcomes those looking to take their life to the next level.
-Are you ready to ditch expensive wellness trends, exchange anxiety for bliss, and start curating the life you deserve? ✨ Sheila helps women cultivate a deep sense of self and well-being 👉🏼 so you can thrive in the present and create a purpose-filled future.
+  ICF Associate Certified Coach Sheila Anne Murray welcomes those looking to step into the best version of themselves.
+Are you ready to ditch expectations, realign to who you are at your core, and achieve from a place of effortless-flow?
+She'll help you thrive in your relationships, career, and lifestyle without stress and burnout.
 image: /img/sheila-anne-logo.jpg
 description: >
   You've outgrown your career, relationship, or lifestyle.
 You're ready for something new.
 Take the leap!
 freebie: /img/positivity-pack-cropped.jpg
 mainpitch:
   title: Hi, I’m Sheila!
-I’m a Whole Person Certified Coach specializing in helping driven, free-spirited women to level up their lives.
+I’m a Whole Person Certified Coach and ICF Associate Certified Coach specializing in helping driven, free-spirited women to step into the best versions of themselves.
 Why?
 Because I used to rely on checking boxes (helloooo fellow achievers 👋), fulfilling the requests of others, and setting wellness goals to feel complete.
 I was so busy trying to do things "right", I didn't realize I had outgrown my lifestyle.
 Sound familiar?
 I discovered how to connect back to my core self, reevaluate my path forward, and leap into a life I was made for.
 This led me to quit my comfortable job, find love, travel the world, and build a life where I make my own schedule.
 I mustered the courage to lead my life my way and start playing big, and now I'm fluffing passionate about helping others to do the same!
   image: /img/sheila-anne-with-coffee-mug.jpg

 intro: